Kazhuu/movelister/README.md

 libreoffice templates/movelister_test.ods --accept="socket,host=localhost,port=2002;urp"
 ```

-This opens socket with port 2002 which Python process then connects.
-Then start
+This opens a socket connection with port 2002.
+Separate Python process can now
-a separate Python process by running `main.py` with:
+connect to this one using UNO interface.
+Now start Python process by running
+`main.py` with:

 ```
 python main.py
 ```

-This script should run without errors.
-If you see error messages, make sure the
-socket is open or follow error message instructions.
+Edit `main.py` file at the bottom of the file to run macro you are trying to
+develop.

 ### Windows

+TODO: Fix this section!

-TODO: Write this again with better guidelines.
-To use LibreOffice Calc with a
+To use LibreOffice Calc with a socket open, you have to start LibreOffice using

-socket open, you have to start LibreOffice using the parameter listed below.
+the parameter listed below.
 For convenience's sake, you might want to include this parameter inside some
 shortcut that starts LibreOffice.